nus-unix-workshop/2021-s1/docs/why-cli.md

 for software developers that need to type on the keyboard most of the time, having to switch between keyboard and mouse is a productivity-killer.

+Further, CLI commands typically provides a host of options that is accessible directly (including of clicking through preference dialogues) from the command line, making these commands flexible and customizable.

+Finally, since these commands are just text, we can put together a sequence of commands easily as a _script_, to automate highly repetitive tasks.

 ## References
 - [The Art of Unix Usability: Command Line Interfaces](http://www.catb.org/~esr/writings/taouu/taouu.html#id3017631), by Eric Steven Raymond